Our top sights, highlights and exclusive tips

 Great Barrier Reef

 A beach community where palmy Melaleuca trees lean towards the blue of the ocean, Palm Cove’s beauty is complemented by world-class spas, restaurants, and a promenade of boutiques.
 Hire a bike and cruise the coastline with the sun on your back.
 Cool off in the water before visiting koala gardens for a cuddle.
 End your day in utter relaxation with sumptuous seafood as the sun dips beyond the horizon.
 No Cairns holiday is complete with a trip to this luxurious gem.

 With a roundtrip of approximately three hours, the Kuranda Skyrail whisks you towards the sky and across the Daintree Rainforest, a place of hanging vines, ferns, and cycads.
-A five-mile cable car ride complete with glass floor, the Skyrail runs from Smithfield to the village of Kuranda.
+A five-mile cable car ride complete with a glass floor, the Skyrail runs from Smithfield to the village of Kuranda.
 Red Peak is the highest station at 544 metres.
 Stop at a treetop hanging bridge and have a look down.

 The Tjapukai Aboriginal Cultural Park celebrates the oldest living culture in the world.
 Australia’s diverse Aboriginal heritage dates back over 40,000 years.
 Learn how to “shake a leg” by participating in performances from the Djabugay corroborees.
 Enjoy a traditional dinner and settle in by the fire for “dreamtime stories.”
 The Bama people will offer to paint your face linking you to the ancient land.
 Let the haunting sounds of the didgeridoo lead you.